Current purchase price:

 Trapped Behind Enemy Lines covers an aspect of The Great War that has been overlooked.
 It will be of interest to those who love intrigue, adventure, love and betrayal.

-Halifax in the Great War
+Bognor in the Great War

-Folkestone in the Great War
+Children in the Second World War

 Rising Sun at War